 91 percent of the net increase in jobs held by those at least 25 years old are filled by those with at least a bachelor’s degree (Source: marketwatch.com)

-Of the 120 credits for the Bachelor of Science in Liberal Arts, students must complete 60 credits in the arts and sciences.
-The remaining credits may be a combination of applied professional and additional arts and sciences.
-At least 30 of the degree credits must be at the upper level, 21 of which must be in the Arts and Sciences.
+120 credits are required for the Bachelor of Science in Liberal Arts.
 Degree depths in two different disciplines are required.
 Students may complete an optional Area of Focus by taking 21 or more credits in a single discipline.
 Structured concentrations in Population Health, Logistics Operations Management, or Professional and Technical Writing are also options.

 Students in the bachelor of Liberal Arts degree programs demonstrate their expertise and depth of knowledge in at least two different disciplines or areas of study.
 The depth requirement ensures that students are not only exposed to a variety of ideas, but that they can connect disparate disciplines in a meaningful way.

 The logistics operations management concentration prepares you to understand the complex strategic and analytic processes of procurement and inventory control, as well as the managing, coordinating, transporting, and distributing both goods and services.
 It’s especially well-suited to military students with career goals related to product acquisition, allocation, and delivery management within government and military agencies.